 Additionally, auto accidents involving trucks are more likely to cause fatalities due to the size and weight of trucks like 18-wheelers and rigs.
 While the average passenger car weighs 3,000 pounds, a truck can weigh more than 80,000 pounds.
 Motorcyclists also suffer more severe injuries and fatalities in accidents because of their lack of outer protection like airbags and seat belts.

 U.S. states have their own statutes that dictate who is legally allowed to file a wrongful death claim on behalf of a deceased person.
-In some states, only a personal representative of the deceased’s estate can file a claim, but in Tennessee, multiple parties have the option.
+In some states, only a personal representative of the deceased’s estate can file a claim, but according to Tennessee's wrongful death statute, multiple parties have the option.

 The following parties can file wrongful death claims to recover damages:

 - Surviving spouse

 - Children or next of kin